Join InterNations

 For more info, you can also take a look at our guide on Moving to the Netherlands.

-Dear fellows, Let's celebrate King's evening and warm up nicely for King's Day @CitizenM next to Blaak Station.
-Feel free to invite whoever you like to join our great meeting and have a wonderful ti
+Dear fellows, Let's make a nice welcome for the Summer @CitizenM next to Blaak Station.
+Feel free to invite whoever you like to join our great meeting and have a wonderful time.
+Don't forget to ask

 See all upcoming events for expats in Rotterdam